Rockies vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- The Brewers will hand the ball to Freddy Peralta (3-2) for his sixth start of the season.
+- The Brewers will hand the ball to Eric Lauer (3-2) for his sixth start of the season.

-- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.
+- He has earned a quality start two times in five starts this season.

-- Peralta will look to finish five or more innings for the sixth start in a row.
+- Lauer has started five games this season, and he's lasted five or more innings three times.
+He averages 5.2 innings per appearance.

 |Opponent